 How can Hamilton achieve these goals?

 In September 2024, Council confirmed its preferred long-term solution is a multi-council regional asset-owning waters company.
-In the shorter term, Council has instructed staff to create an internal business unit for water services, and to start planning for a Hamilton-only Waters Council-Controlled Organisation (CCO).
+In the shorter term, Council has opted to consult with the community on an asset-owning joint-CCO with Waikato District Council as its preferred option.
 The design of this CCO would enable other councils or regional organisations to partner with it in the future.

 Council remains open to regional partners in a multi-council CCO and is happy to discuss options with those councils which share the same priorities and have the mandate for partnership from their communities.